CloudNationHQ/terraform-azure-sql/README.md

 The structure of the module promotes reusability.
 It's intended to be a repeatable component, simplifying the process of building diverse workloads and platform accelerators consistently.

-Azure SQL Database, part of the Microsoft Azure cloud platform, is a fully managed relational database service.
-It offers a wide range of features and capabilities for managing and scaling SQL Server databases in the cloud.
+A primary goal is to utilize keys and values in the object that correspond to the REST API's structure.
+This enables us to carry out iterations, increasing its practical value as time goes on.

+A last key goal is to separate logic from configuration in the module, thereby enhancing its scalability, ease of customization, and manageability.

 ## Features

-- enables management of multiple sql databases and elastic pools
+- manages multiple sql databases and elastic pools.
+- ability to associate multiple databases within a single elastic pool.
-- support for adding virtual network rules and firewall rules
+- support for adding virtual network and firewall rules
 - utilization of terratest for robust validation.

 ## Requirements